ghc-proposals/ghc-proposals/proposals/0698-qualified-literals.rst

 ::

-  newtype BigNumber = BigNumber Scientific
+  newtype BigDecimal = BigDecimal Scientific

-  unsafeAdd :: BigNumber -> BigNumber -> BigNumber
+  unsafeAdd :: BigDecimal -> BigDecimal -> BigDecimal
   unsafeAdd = coerce (+)

-Writing tests for functions using ``BigNumber`` is arduous, since repeating ``BigNumber 123`` is verbose.
-You could write a helper function ``big = BigNumber``, but this is unsafe if accidentally called on a non-literal, as ``Scientific`` throws a runtime error if converting from a repeating decimal.
+If you want to write ``BigDecimal`` literals (e.g. for tests), you have to use either the ``BigDecimal`` constructor or write a ``big = BigDecimal`` helper, but that's unsafe if accidentally called on a non-literal, as ``Scientific`` throws a runtime error if converting from a repeating decimal.

-With QualifiedLiterals, you could write ``Big.123``, which guarantees that ``Big.fromRational`` is only called on literals (e.g. you could configure hlint to ban calling ``Big.fromRational`` directly and only be used via QualifiedLiterals).
+With QualifiedLiterals, you could write ``Big.123``, which guarantees that ``Big.fromRational`` is only called on literals (e.g. you could configure hlint to ban calling ``BigDecimal.fromRational`` directly and only be used via QualifiedLiterals).

 Positive-only literals
 ~~~~~~~~~~~~~~~~~~~~~~